Peer exchange

-Peer exchange or PEX is a communications protocol that augments the BitTorrent file sharing protocol.
+Peer exchange, or PEX, is a communications protocol that augments the BitTorrent file sharing protocol.
 It allows a group of users (or peers) that are collaborating to share a given file to do so more swiftly and efficiently.

-In the original design of the BitTorrent file sharing protocol, peers (users) in a file sharing group (known as a "swarm") relied upon a central computer server called a tracker to find each other and to maintain the swarm.
+In the original design of the BitTorrent file sharing protocol, peers (users) in a file sharing group (known as a swarm) relied upon a central server, called a tracker, to find each other and to maintain the swarm.
 PEX greatly reduces the reliance of peers on a tracker by allowing each peer to directly update others in the swarm as to which peers are currently in the swarm.
 By reducing dependency on a centralized tracker, PEX increases the speed, efficiency, and robustness of the BitTorrent protocol.

 Description

 Users wishing to obtain a copy of a file typically first download a torrent file that describes the file(s) to be shared, as well as the URLs of one or more central computers called trackers that maintain a list of peers currently sharing the file(s) described in the .torrent file.
 In the original BitTorrent design, peers then depended on this central tracker to find each other and maintain the swarm.
 Later development of distributed hash tables (DHTs) meant that partial lists of peers could be held by other computers in the swarm and the load on the central tracker computer could be reduced.
 PEX allows peers in a swarm to exchange information about the swarm directly without asking (polling) a tracker computer or a DHT.
 By doing so, PEX leverages the knowledge of peers that a user is connected to by asking them for the addresses of peers that they are connected to.
 This is faster and more efficient than relying solely on one tracker and reduces the processing load on the tracker.
-It also keep swarms together when the tracker is down.
+It also keeps swarms together when the tracker is down.

 Peer exchange cannot be used on its own to introduce a new peer to a swarm.
 To make initial contact with a swarm, each peer must either connect to a tracker using a ".torrent" file, or else use a router computer called a bootstrap node to find a distributed hash table (DHT) which describes a swarm's list of peers.
 For most BitTorrent users, DHT and PEX will start to work automatically after the user launches a BitTorrent client and opens a .torrent file.
 A notable exception is "private torrents" which are not freely available; these will commonly disable DHT.